secretstartups/handbook/demand-generation/campaigns/index.html.md

 <!-- DO NOT CHANGE THIS ANCHOR -->

 1. [Campaigns Team - Prioritization](https://gitlab.com/groups/gitlab-com/marketing/demand-generation/-/boards/2532209?&label_name[]=mktg-demandgen)
-   - Do: at start of milestone, ensure that issues are in the proper category of prioritization.
+   - At start of milestone, ensure that issues are in the proper category of prioritization.
 Align them to the [priority definitions](/handbook/marketing/demand-generation/campaigns/#prioritization-labels).
-   - Do: consider the time you have available in a 2 week period, recognizing meeting commitments and planned PTO.
+   - Consider the time you have available in a 2 week period, recognizing meeting commitments and planned PTO.
-   - Do: only add issues to account for 70% of your available work hours.
+   - Only add issues to account for 70% of your available work hours.
 Don't max out at 100% since there will likely be things that arise and need immediate attention throughout milestone.
    - *Ask yourself: considering realistic time this milestone, am I overcommitting?
 The first to drop from a milestone should be "Low" priority issues based on [definitions](/handbook/marketing/demand-generation/campaigns/#prioritization-labels).*
    - Discuss milestone with Jackie and if need help determining what to drop and how to communicate (potentially) to issue requestors.
 1. [Campaigns Team - Current Milestone](https://gitlab.com/groups/gitlab-com/marketing/demand-generation/-/boards/2574635?milestone_title=%23started&)
-   - Do: minimize the "Low" and "Medium" columns.
+   - Minimize the "Low" and "Medium" columns.
 Your focus should first be on the "Top" and "High" priority issues.
-   - Do: prioritize completion of "Top" priority issues, then "High" priority issues.
+   - Prioritize completion of "Top" priority issues, then "High" priority issues.

 ### Labels
 {: #labels}